lockss/lockss-rtd-manual/docs/installing/user.rst

          uid=958(lockss) gid=958(lockss) groups=958(lockss)

-      In this case, no further action is needed in this section.
+      In this case, no further action is needed in this section, and you can proceed to the next section (:doc:`downloading`).

    *  Otherwise, the :program:`id` command above will output an error message, for example: